anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 | `Arc<T>` | References (& only) | `.deref()` <br><sub>to get the &ref</sub> | Never | ✅<br><sub>(if T is Send + Sync)</sub> | ✅<br><sub>(if T is Send + Sync)</sub> |

 #### Safety Notes
 <p>1) Only shared/immutable refs can be obtained and so there is no risk of mutation while aliasing the inner value.
 2) Send and Sync if T is Send and Sync: if T satisfies these requisites there is no problem in using the T value in different threads at the same time.
-2a) If T is not Send and Arc was Send nonetheless, T could end up being used in different threads (since Arc can be cloned and sent to other threads), invalidating the Send safety limit imposed on the T type.
+2a) If T is not Send and Arc was nonetheless Send, T could end up being used in different threads (since Arc can be cloned and sent to other threads), invalidating the Send safety limit imposed on the T type.
 In this case Arc clearly cannot be Send nor Sync.
 2b) If T is not Sync T cannot be used in different threads at the same moment.
 If Arc was always Send or Sync, Arc clones could lead to usage of T in different threads.
 This is not safe since we would violate the Sync limit on T.</p>